Picking up Property With Renting in Mind

 Rental Properties Can be Very Profitable

-The Johnsons' new summer home offered solitude along with the cool nights of the Blue Ridge Mountains.
+The Johnson's new summer home offered solitude along with the cool nights of the Blue Ridge Mountains.
 The perfect escape from Florida's hot, humid summers.
-When a consulting job led them to Denmark for six months, the Johnsons decided to rent out their little bit of heaven.
+When a consulting job led them to Denmark for six months, the Johnson family decided to rent out their little bit of heaven.
 Having leased their beach-front condominium for several years, they felt comfortable when approached by a local real-estate agent.

 "We were promised handsome rents if we would be willing to rent short term," says Mr. Johnson.
 "By renting the house for holiday weekends and one-week stays we could earn all of our monthly expenses in just one week."

 For casual landlords trying to cover the expenses of a second home, renting may seem like a good idea.
 A May report by the National Association of Realtors indicated a record 377,000 second homes were bought by Americans in 1999, up more than 9 percent from the previous report, in 1997.
 About half were for at least part-time rental, says an NAR spokesman.

 But the cost of renting out such a home may be too great in terms of physical damage and emotional wear and tear.

 Unless they employ caretakers, rental-property owners who live any distance from their holdings can have a hard time learning about such problems as water damage, break-ins, or fallen limbs.

 They can also have trouble policing short-term tenants.

 Returning from abroad, the Johnsons heard neighbors recount stories of strange chanting coming from their house on several weekends.
 They found their dream house in shambles.
 The wood floors were gouged, the furniture moved all over the house.
 Candles placed in the open beams had dripped down the paneled walls.